chadkluck/serverless-webservice-template-for-pipeline-atlantis/application-infrastructure/README-Folder-Structure.md

 `controllers/`

-Controllers contain the business logic that takes the request, analyzes it's properties such as query string and path parameters, transforms it, makes a request to a model (database or other endpoint), and then further analyzes and transforms data before returning it to the view.
+Controllers contain the business logic that takes the request, analyzes its properties such as query string and path parameters, transforms it, makes a request to a model (database or other endpoint), and then further analyzes and transforms data before returning it to the view.

 Much like views, controllers should be broken into smaller chunks that can be shared and reused among other controllers.

 Controllers should not worry about specific data models or the endpoint they access.
 This allows them to be modular.
 If a database is changed out for a Restful API, or a database schema or authentication, changes, that should be captured in the Model.

-Controllers should be written using Object Oriented Programming (Classes).

 ### Models directory